Trends in the Development of the Logistics Industry

 5. Artificial intelligence, "smart logistics"

 Managing significant volumes of cargo flows and resources requires minimizing risks in the decision-making process for building transport schemes, warehouse processes and last-mile delivery, so the future of the industry lies in the ability to calculate trends, model development, manage many linear operations using artificial intelligence.
-Accordingly, large last-mile operators-contractors are transforming into logistics IT companies, which allows them to effectively support all of the above development blocks, find new ways and methods of organizing production.
+Accordingly, large last-mile operators are transforming into logistics IT companies, which allows them to effectively support all of the above development blocks, find new ways and methods of organizing production.

 The development of e-commerce in recent years, the explosive growth in last-mile services, require logistics companies to constantly search for new solutions that contribute to improving service for end recipients.